-- the remarketing agents cannot determine the applicable required reset terms on or before the remarketing terms determination date; - the remarketing agents cannot establish the required spread on the spread determination date; - either sufficient committed purchasers cannot be obtained for all of the class A-5 notes at the spread set by the remarketing agents, or committed purchasers default on their purchase obligations and the remarketing agents choose not to purchase the class A-5 notes themselves; - any rating agency then rating the notes has not confirmed or upgraded its thencurrent rating of any class of notes, if such confirmation is required; or - certain other conditions specified in the remarketing agreement are not satisfied.
+- the remarketing agent cannot determine the applicable required reset terms on or before the remarketing terms determination date; - the remarketing agent cannot establish the required spread on the spread determination date; - the remarketing agent is unable to remarket some or all of the tendered reset rate notes at the spread set by the remarketing agent, or one or more committed purchasers default on their purchase obligations and the remarketing agent chooses not to purchase such reset rate notes itself; - any rating agency then rating the notes has not confirmed or upgraded its thencurrent rating of any class of notes, if such confirmation is required; or - certain other conditions specified in the remarketing agreement are not satisfied.

 See "Description of the Notes-The Reset Rate Notes-Tender of Reset Rate Notes; Remarketing Procedures" in this freewriting prospectus.

-In the event a failed remarketing is declared with respect to the class A-5 notes:
+In the event a failed remarketing is declared with respect to the class A-4 notes:

-- all holders of the class A-5 notes will retain their notes, including in all deemed mandatory tender situations; - the related interest rate for the class A-5 notes will be reset to a failed remarketing rate of three-month LIBOR plus 0.75% per annum; and - the related reset period will be set at three months.
+- all holders of the class A-4 notes will retain their notes, including in all deemed mandatory tender situations; - the related interest rate for the class A-4 notes will be reset to a failed remarketing rate of threemonth LIBOR plus 0.75% per annum; and - the related reset period will be set at three months.

 Call Option.
-Navient Corporation, or one of its wholly-owned subsidiaries (to whom it has the right at any time to transfer such call option), has the option to purchase the class A-5 notes in their entirety as of any reset date.
-If this right is exercised, the interest rate for the reset rate notes, which we refer to as the call rate, will be (1) if no related swap agreement was in effect with respect to the reset rate notes during the previous reset period (as has been the case with respect to the class A-5 notes and the reset period ending on January 25, 2016), the floating rate applicable for the most recent reset period during which the failed remarketing rate was not in effect, or (2) if one or more related interest rate swap agreements were in effect with respect to the reset rate notes during the previous reset period, an annual three-month LIBOR-based interest rate equal to the weighted average of the floating rates of interest that the trust paid to the swap counterparties hedging the basis risk for the reset rate notes during the preceding reset period.
+Navient Corporation, or one of its wholly-owned subsidiaries (to whom it has the right at any time to transfer such call option), has the option to purchase the class A-4 notes in their entirety as of any reset date.
+If this right is exercised, the interest rate for the reset rate notes, which we refer to as the call rate, will be (1) if no related swap agreement was in effect with respect to the reset rate notes during the previous reset period (as has been the case with respect to the class A-4 notes and the reset period ending on January 25, 2016), the floating rate applicable for the most recent reset period during which the failed remarketing rate was not in effect, or (2) if one or more related swap agreements were in effect with respect to the reset rate notes during the previous reset period, an annual three-month LIBOR-based interest rate equal to the weighted average of the floating rates of interest that the trust paid to the swap counterparties hedging the currency risk and/or basis risk for the reset rate notes during the preceding reset period.